 Thus, Christians generally do not accept a person as one of their own merely because that person professes to be a Christian.
 Rather, prospective converts must meet the established criteria of that particular church community.
 In times past, such standards often have been set forth in the form of a catechism or a creed.
 The New Testament (NT) reveals that the early Jewish Christians required at least the following confessional criteria: Jesus is Messiah, Savior, and Lord, and God proved it by raising him from the dead (Romans 10.9-10; John 20.30-31; 1 Corinthians 15.3-4).

 Likewise, it seems there could be some criteria for determining who is a monotheist and who is not which would go beyond mere profession.
 I suggest as a simple formula the etymology of “monotheism” set forth above, a definition which is in sharp contrast to “polytheism.”
 And that is indeed what characterized ancient Judaism from the religions of its neighbors: Jews worshipped numerically one God whereas their neighbors worshipped many gods.
-Accordingly, it is very doubtful that either Binitarianism, which is belief in two Persons in one Godhead, or Trinitarianism, which is belief in three Persons in one Godhead, can rightly be categorized as monotheistic.
+Accordingly, it is doubtful that Binitarianism, which is belief in two Persons in one Godhead, or Trinitarianism, which is belief in three Persons in one Godhead, can rightly be categorized as monotheism, and they certainly ought not be categorized as strict monotheism.

 (See a list of over fifty, two-three page posts on why the Bible does not say Jesus is God by clicking here.)